‘Daddy, What’s Trans?’ How To Talk To Kids About Their Transgender Peers

 So gender isn’t a scary, taboo topic that children need to be protected from, Toomey says.
 In fact, research shows that learning accurate, affirming information about gender can make kids feel safer and more supported in school.
 And kids begin to develop gender stereotypes, such as that boys are more rough and tumble than girls, around age 3 or 4.
 Without having conversations about these assumptions, children can’t unlearn them.

-You can’t control everything that a kid learns about gender.
+You can’t control everything a kid learns about gender.
 But when they ask questions, it’s good to be prepared.
 Here’s how to approach some common curiosities, while staying inclusive and using language even young kids can understand.

 What does “transgender” mean?